Faxe Municipality

-Faxe municipality is a municipality (Danish, kommune) in Denmark in Region Sjælland on the island of Zealand.
-The municipality covers an area of 406 km2 and has a population of 37,161 (2022).
+Faxe Municipality (Faxe Kommune) is a kommune in Denmark in the Region Sjælland on the island of Zealand.
+The municipality covers an area of 406 km2 and has a population of 37,820 (2025).
 Its mayor as of January 2018 is Ole Vive.
 He is a member of the agrarian liberal Venstre political party.

 On 1 January 2007 Faxe municipality, as the result of Kommunalreformen ("The Municipal Reform" of 2007), came into existence by merging the three former municipalities of Haslev, Fakse, and Rønnede.

 Geography

 On 5 June 2007, it was reported by national broadcaster Danmarks Radio that an unknown hill near Rønnede (town), named Kobanke, has the highest natural point of terrain, 122.9 m on Sjælland.
 Gyldenløveshøj has an altitude of 126 m, but that is due to a manmade hill from the 17th century.
 Its natural height is 121.3 m.

 Locations

 The ten largest locations in the municipality are as of 2022: